ome/ngff/rfc/x/index.md

 TODO: rename to Propose > Review > Implement ???

-If an RFC enters the SPEC state via **Editors** approval (S0), an additional explanation by the **Editors** will be included in the RFC’s directory at which point it is considered equivalent to a **Reviewer** accepted RFC.
+If an RFC enters the SPEC state via **Editors** approval (S0), an additional explanation by the **Editors** will be included in the RFC's directory at which point it is considered equivalent to a **Reviewer** accepted RFC.
 At this point (S1), the primary purpose of the RFC becomes driving implementations.
 Further clarifications (S2) may be needed.
 Updates to the RFC as well as the